Phra Pradaeng district: History

 Phra Pradeang was the original center of the area south of Bangkok near the mouth of the Chao Phraya River.
+Walailak Songsiri traces the name to the Khmer royal style kamrateng.
+The word became an official rank, recorded in the Three Seals Law as phadaeng (ผแดง), pha-daeng (ผะแดง) and pa-daeng (ปะแดง), and passed by way of the name of an excavated image into the name of the port and frontier town.
+She places the town as a frontier post older than Ramathibodi I, at the point where Khlong Samrong was cut through to Khlong Thap Nang and the Bang Pakong River, opening an inland route to the coast and the eastern towns.
 Originally named Nakhon Khuean Khan (นครเขื่อนขันธ์), it was settled by Mon people.
 In 1815, King Rama II built the Pom Phlaeng Faifa Fort at the river's bend.
 The fort is now a small park and is accessible to visitors.

 In 1819, the new town Mueang Samut Prakan (or Paknam) was established.
 Due to economic problems in the early-1930s, several administrative entities were abolished, including Phra Phradaeng Province, which had its districts assigned to Samut Prakan and Thonburi effective 1 April 1932.

 A two kilometre tramway across the neck of the Phra Pradaeng river bend opened in 1908 and closed c.
 1940.
 Operated by a private company, the motorised trams connected with motorboat services to Bangkok and to Paknam at each end of the line.
 The tram cut a considerable time off the up and downriver journey by avoiding the long river bend.